 Melt the coconut oil in the microwave, then gradually stir in the cocoa powder, honey, and nuts.
 You can use the stovetop to melt the oil over low heat, but the microwave is faster and easier.

 Freeze the chocolate until set.
 This should take between 20-30 minutes.
 I'm impatient, so I usually take them out after 20 minutes, even though they tend to still be quite melty at this point.
-Release the chocolate from the mold and enjoy!
+It should be easy to release the chocolate from the mold:

 Recipe FAQs